PrefectHQ/prefect/docs/recipes/recipes.md

 ### Contributing recipes

 We're always looking for new recipe contributions!
 See the [Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes#contributing--swag-) repository for details on how you can add your Prefect 2 recipe, share flow best practices with fellow Prefect users, and earn some swag.
+See the [Contributing Recipes](/recipes/contribute-recipes/) page for a guide on creating a good recipe.

 ## Recipe catalog